-Chihuahua kisses can be very nice, unless your dog suffers from the heartbreak of halitosis.
-Then maybe not so nice.
-But most of the time this is a solvable problem.
+Chihuahua kisses can be very nice unless your dog suffers from the heartbreak of halitosis.
+Bad breath in chihuahuas is very common and fortunately, it is a solvable problem.

 Chihuahua puppies may have especially bad breath during their teething process, which generally lasts from three to six months of age.
-Fortunately, this period passes; and luckily too, it offers a good opportunity to get you and your dog onto the track of good dental care habits.
+Fortunately, this period passes, and it offers a good opportunity to get you and your dog onto the track of good dental care habits.

 Try offering your chihuahua some parsley or peppermint leaves, which have a delightful effect on the breath, and also baby carrots, which help both the breath and the teeth and gums.

-When you visit your veterinarian, he should always take a look at the dog’s mouth, and if he then recommends a professional cleaning, swallow hard and pay for it.
+When you visit your veterinarian, they should always take a look at the dog’s mouth, and if they recommend professional cleaning, swallow hard and pay for it.

 If you notice a really foul smell, get your dog checked by a vet as soon as possible as it may be an infection.

 So is there anything I forgot?
-Anything you have found that helps with your dog’s stinky breath?
-Please do tell in the comments!
+Anything you have found that helps with bad breath in chihuahuas?
+Please do tell me in the comments!